-On June 10, 2001, the school made another amendment to its bylaws to change its operational name to the C. E. Graham Bible Schools, Inc., because of the attraction of a wide variety of denominational backgrounds.
+On June 10, 2001, the school made another amendment to its bylaws to change its operational name to the C. E. Graham Bible Schools, Inc. because of the attraction of a wide variety of denominational backgrounds.
 On January 3, 2007, the School was chartered as Central Christian University of South Carolina, Inc.

 To this date, Central Christian University of SC, Inc. is independent, liberal, and local church-oriented, meeting a neglected need in the field of Christian Education, Counseling, and Ministry.
 The University is missionary, both in belief and practice.
-Both Undergraduate, Certificates, and Diplomas are offered.
+The Undergraduate, Certificates and Diplomas are offered.
 Central Christian University of South Carolina, Inc. was accredited with Transworld Accreditation until 2013.
 As the University has continued to prosper, Dr. Graham and the Board of Directors decided to increase the prestige and the appeal of the University by applying for accreditation with The Association for Biblical Higher Education (ABHE).

-In February 2018, the ABHE Commission on Accreditation awarded Central Christian University of South Carolina, Inc. "Applicant Status in 2018."
-The University endeavors to complete this journey towards full accreditation with the Association for Biblical Higher Education with committed diligence.
+In February 2018, the ABHE Commission on Accreditation awarded Central Christian University of South Carolina, Inc. "Applicant Status ."
+The University endeavored to complete this journey towards full accreditation with the Association for Biblical Higher Education with committed diligence.

-Currently, Central Christian University of South Carolina holds Candidate Status with the Association for Biblical Higher Education Commission on Accreditation (5850 T.G.
+Currently, Central Christian University of South Carolina holds "Candidate Status" with the Association for Biblical Higher Education Commission on Accreditation (5850 T.G.
 Lee Blvd., Ste.
 130, Orlando, FL 32822, 407-207-0808.)
 Candidate Status is a pre-accreditation status granted to those institutions that meet the ABHE Conditions of Eligibility and that possess such qualities as may provide a basis for achieving accreditation statute within five years.
+In 2023, The Council for Higher Education Accreditation (CHEA) recognized CCU of SC as a member to receive national information.

-Historic picture of Greater St. James Missionary Baptist Church, Mims, Florida Founded 1904
+Historical picture of Greater St. James Missionary Baptist Church, Mims, Florida Founded 1904

 The C.E.
-Graham Library The New Geographical Location of Central Christian University of South Carolina

-901 Mason Road, Columbia, 29203
+Graham Library The New Geographical Location of Central Christian University of South Carolina 901 Mason Road, Columbia, 29203